cailloumajor/influxdb-compute-api/README.md

 Timeline data consists of an array of arrays.
 Inner arrays contain following components:

-1. Slot start date and time in seconds since epoch (32-bit unsigned integer);
+1. Slot start date and time in seconds since epoch (integer);
-2. Slot end date and time in seconds since epoch (32-bit unsigned integer);
-3. Slot color as a 3-tuple of 8-bit values, representing red, green and blue components.
+2. Slot color as a 3-tuple of integers, representing red, green and blue components.

 [msgpack]: https://msgpack.org/